FusionAuth/fusionauth-localization/README.md

 - [@Fahrenholz](https://github.com/Fahrenholz) Initial support for French.
 Merci!
 - [@Loketony](https://github.com/Loketony) Initial support for Swedish.
 Tack!
 - [@veturi](https://github.com/veturi) Initial support for Finnish.
 Kiitos!
 - [@wijse](https://github.com/wijse) Initial support for Danish.
 Tak!
 - [@Loketony](https://github.com/Loketony) Initial support for Russion. Благодарность!
 - [@Loketony](https://github.com/Loketony) Initial support for Ukrainian. Спасибі!
 - [@lamuertepeluda](https://github.com/lamuertepeluda) Initial support for Italian.
 Grazie!
 - [@lluisgener](https://github.com/lluisgener) Initial support for Spanish.
 Gracias!
   - [@einar-lanfranco](https://github.com/einar-lanfranco) for the edits and fixes!
 - [@rapcal](https://github.com/rapcal) Initial support for Portuguese (Brazilian).
 Obrigado!
 - [@kevinadhiguna](https://github.com/kevinadhiguna) Initial support for Indonesian (Indonesia).
 Terima kasih!
-- [@kevinadhiguna](https://github.com/kevinadhiguna) Initial support for Japanese. ありがとうございました
+- [@kevinadhiguna](https://github.com/kevinadhiguna) Initial support for Japanese. ありがとうございました！
 - [@zahertalab](https://github.com/zahertalab) Initial support for Arabic. اشكرك
 - The FusionAuth team - couldn't have done it without you!

 ## How to translate

-Start with the `theme/message.properties` as a base, and rename it by adding a country code suffix.
+For languages listed in the wanted section, start with the `theme/message.properties` as a base, and rename it by adding a country code suffix.
 The wanted section outlines the country code and filename per language.
 If the language you are translating is not listed there simply find your two character country code and append it to follow the pattern below.

+If there is already a `theme/message_xx.properties` file for your language you will find a `missing-translations/message_xx.properties` file that lists only those messages that are missing from the base theme.
+Use this file to find the missing messages and add them to the base theme file for you language.
+You don't have to add new messages in any particular place, you can add them to the bottom and once finished you can run the `update.rb` ruby script (or we can run it for you) to reorganize the base `/theme` file and update the `/missing-translations` file.

 It is not required that you translate every message, when a message is not translated FusionAuth will fall back to the default message in the theme.
 This is generally English unless you have modified the default messages in your theme.

 As FusionAuth adds new messages they will not (currently) be automatically added to any of these translated files.
 This means these messages will only be displayed in English until translated.
-We will be working on a process to help identify these gaps as we move forward to provide a mechanism to keep these translations up to date.
+As mentioned you can find missing translations in the `/missing-translations` files.

 ## Wanted
 This is just a suggested list, please contribute whatever you can!
 We're happy to pay you for your efforts, if you can contribute a new quality translation we can send you $50 as a token of our appreciation, join the [forum](https://fusionauth.io/community/forum/) and let us know so we can send a gift your way.

 - Czech - theme/message_cz.properties
 - Chinese (Taiwan) - theme/message_zh_TW.properties